RedHatInsights/bonfire/README.md

 It has special functionality related to the [Clowder operator](https://github.com/RedHatInsights/clowder) and [Frontend operator](https://github.com/RedHatInsights/frontend-operator/) such as auto-deploying ClowdApp dependencies.

 A wide range of CLI options allow you to customize exactly what combination of components get deployed into a namespace.

+> NOTE: for information related to app-interface configurations, see the internal [ConsoleDot Docs](https://consoledot.pages.redhat.com/)

 # Installation